It’s What’s Inside That Counts

 Durability & Maintenance

-The mix's water-to-cement ratio results in better cement particle packing and reduced porosity, making them stronger than wet cast under some conditions.
+The mix's water-to-cement ratio results in better cement particle packing, making dry cast stronger than wet cast under some conditions.
 Can be beneficial for large industrial or commercial projects when both reasonable strength AND high visual appeal aren't necessary.

 Retaining, Garden & Seat Walls